MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-verifyversioninfoa.md

 Compares a set of operating system version requirements to the corresponding values for the currently running version of the system.This function is subject to manifest-based behavior.
 For more information, see the Remarks section.

+**Note:** This function has been deprecated for Windows 10.
+See [targeting your applications for Windows](https://docs.microsoft.com/windows/win32/sysinfo/targeting-your-application-at-windows-8-1) for more information.

 ## -parameters